rpmwin/complete-Next.js/readme.md

 # NEXT JS

 `here all projects are about nextjs .
-In this folder you can find all the folders about next js `
+In this folder you can find all the files about next js `